 The course, subject to General Dental Council (GDC) approval, will allow the graduates to register with the GDC as a Clinical Dental Technician.

 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

-3 A Levels with minimum grades of ABB.
-One A level must be in biology with another from Physics, Chemistry and Mathematics.
-GCSE
+3 A Levels with minimum grades of BBC.
+One A Level must be in Biology minimum grade B with another from Physics, Chemistry and Mathematics.

 For all non-UK students for whom English is not their first language, proof of competence in English Language as evidenced by IELTS Grade 7.0 or above in each of the four IELTS components (Listening, Reading, Writing and Speaking).